coalest/pb/README.md

 2. Refactor the backend API (would switch to a websocket for predictions to reduce latency).
 3. Switch lambda functions to TS from JS.
 4. Add error handling.
-5. Think about buffering the price stream (numbers change up to ever 100ms which is a little fast on the eyes).
+5. Think about buffering the price stream (numbers change up to every 100ms which is a little fast on the eyes).
 6. Add more interactivity/animations to make the 60 seconds more engaging for users.

 ### 6. Requirements